 How To Make Money Salvaging Cars and Trucks

-If you know anything about people, then you know they are lazy.
-In this case with totaled cars specifically, they are often deemed unsalvageable by the insurance companies and put up for auction.
+If you know anything about repairing cars and doing bodywork, you will be at an advantage.
+In this case with totaled cars specifically, they are often deemed as a total loss vehicle by the insurance companies and put up for auction.
 Either that or the owners of the cars do not have enough money for the repairs so they are then purchased by the insurance companies.

 Again there are two ways going about this, and we will first discuss the best way to maximize your profits.
 This is none other than doing the repairs yourself and doing things the hard way.